dorotheekar/face-identity-detection/README.md

 - `scikit-learn`

 ### Data Source
-> Data source is not provided since the model was trained of private images.
-A first file called `photos-private `contains images captured during a private event.
-A second file called `photos-perso` contains identity images of people that participated to the private event.
+> Data source is not provided since the model was trained on private images.
+The first file called `photos-private `contains images captured during a private event.
+A second file called `photos-perso` contains identity images of people who participated in the private event.

 ### Model Training
 1. Data Preparation: Organizing the dataset with labeled images for each identity.
 Ensure a balanced distribution of identities for effective training.